comp-medchem/LigExtract/README.md

 ## Running LigExtract

 1. git clone LigExtract into your home directory.
-Make ligextract.sh inside of bin executable (i.e. chmod 755 ligextract.sh)
+Make ligextract.sh and build_dependencies.sh inside of bin executable (i.e. chmod 755 *.sh).
+Add/home/<USERNAME>/LigExtract/bin to your $PATH.

 2. cd into your working directory.
 This is where all PDBs will be downloaded and processed.
 This directory must contain a file with a name following the format